 Almond Flour Crusted Fried Rockfish Fillets with a Lemon Cream Sauce

-Almond flour crusted rockfish fillets topped with a creamy, lemon and garlic sauce will please the pickiest of eaters.
-Pacific rockfish fillets are dusted with a special blend containing almond flour and fried in avocado oil to create a golden brown, crispy crust on each fish fillet.
+Almond flour crusted rockfish fillets topped with a creamy lemon garlic sauce will please the pickiest eaters in your house.
+I dust the fillets with an almond flour and protein powder blend, then fry them in avocado oil until they're golden and crispy on the outside.
+This low carb fried fish is one of my family's favorites.

 Almond Flour Crusted RockFish Ingredients